sowmya8900/Qiskit_Final_Project/README.md

 6. Classically solve for the lowest eigenvalue
 7. Choosing the components to make the VQE algorithm
 8. Compare the convergence of different choices for building your VQE algorithm
-9. Compute the ground state energy of LiH at various different interatomic distances 10.Create full graph for all
+9. Compute the ground state energy of LiH at various different interatomic distances
+10. Create full graph for all
-11.Compare the results with the ideal case
+11. Compare the results with the ideal case